yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 One or more nodes may _propose_ values, and the consensus algorithm _decides_ on those values.

 Consensus algorithm must satisfy the following properties:

-* Uniform agreement: No two nodes decide differently.
+- Uniform agreement: No two nodes decide differently.
-* Integrity: No node decides twice.
+- Integrity: No node decides twice.
-* Validity: If a node decides the value _v_, then _v_ was proposed by some node.
+- Validity: If a node decides the value _v_, then _v_ was proposed by some node.
-* Termination: Every node that does not crash eventually decides some value.
+- Termination: Every node that does not crash eventually decides some value.

 If you don't care about fault tolerance, then satisfying the first three properties is easy: you can just hardcode one node to be the "dictator" and let that node make all of the decisions.

 The termination property formalises the idea of fault tolerance.
 Even if some nodes fail, the other nodes must still reach a decision.
 Termination is a liveness property, whereas the other three are safety properties.

+##### Consensus algorithms and total broadcast

 **The best-known fault-tolerant consensus algorithms are Viewstamped Replication (VSR), Paxos, Raft and Zab.**

 Total order broadcast requires messages to be delivered exactly once, in the same order, to all nodes.

 So total order broadcast is equivalent to repeated rounds of consensus:

-* Due to agreement property, all nodes decide to deliver the same messages in the same order.
+- Due to agreement property, all nodes decide to deliver the same messages in the same order.
-* Due to integrity, messages are not duplicated.
+- Due to integrity, messages are not duplicated.
-* Due to validity, messages are not corrupted.
+- Due to validity, messages are not corrupted.
-* Due to termination, messages are not lost.
+- Due to termination, messages are not lost.

 ##### Single-leader replication and consensus

 All of the consensus protocols dicussed so far internally use a leader, but they don't guarantee that the lader is unique.
 Protocols define an _epoch number_ (_ballot number_ in Paxos, _view number_ in Viewstamped Replication, and _term number_ in Raft).
 Within each epoch, the leader is unique.

+##### Epoch numbering and quorums

 Every time the current leader is thought to be dead, a vote is started among the nodes to elect a new leader.
 This election is given an incremented epoch number, and thus epoch numbers are totallly ordered and monotonically increasing.
-If there is a conflic, the leader with the higher epoch number prevails.
+If there is a conflict, the leader with the higher epoch number prevails.

 A node cannot trust its own judgement.
 It must collect votes from a _quorum_ of nodes.
 For every decision that a leader wants to make, it must send the proposed value to the other nodes and wait for a quorum of nodes to respond in favor of the proposal.

 There are two rounds of voting, once to choose a leader, and second time to vote on a leader's proposal.
 The quorums for those two votes must overlap.

 The biggest difference with 2PC, is that 2PC requires a "yes" vote for _every_ participant.

+##### Limitations of consensus

 The benefits of consensus come at a cost.
 The process by which nodes vote on proposals before they are decided is kind of synchronous replication.